Eating healthy food/kai and being a healthy weight is an important part of reducing your cancer risk.

-However, eating too much red meat and, in particular, processed meat, may increase the risk of bowel cancer.
-To reduce bowel cancer risk we recommend:
+However, eating too much red meat and, in particular, processed meat may increase the risk of bowel cancer.

-Limiting or avoiding processed (smoked, cured, fermented, salted) meats, chicken or fish such as frankfurters, corned beef, bacon, ham, sausages, and salami.
+- limiting or avoiding processed (smoked, cured, fermented, salted) meats, chicken or fish such as frankfurters, corned beef, bacon, ham, sausages, and salami

-We recommend reducing the risk of carcinogenic chemical formation by
+We recommend reducing the risk of carcinogenic chemical formation by:

-- Using lower cooking temperatures rather than too much direct exposure to an open flame or a hot metal surface and avoiding prolonged cooking times at high temperatures
+- using lower cooking temperatures rather than too much direct exposure to an open flame or a hot metal surface and avoiding prolonged cooking times at high temperatures

-- Turning meat, fish and chicken regularly to avoid burning and removing charred portions.
+- turning meat, fish and chicken regularly to avoid burning and removing charred portions.

-When starchy foods, like bread or potatoes, are cooked until they are a dark brown, a compound called acrylamide is formed.
+When starchy foods, like bread or potatoes, are cooked until they are dark brown, a compound called acrylamide is formed.

-Animal studies have found a link between eating overcooked foods such as burnt toast that contains acrylamide and cancer risk, this has not been found in humans.
+Animal studies have found a link between eating overcooked foods such as burnt toast that contains acrylamide and cancer risk.
+This has not been found in humans.

 We recommend when baking, toasting or roasting starchy foods like potatoes, parsnips and bread to cook only till golden yellow colour.